What Are the Best Medicare Supplement Plans in Florida? (2026)

 • Plan G is the best coverage for most people new to Medicare.
 It pays for nearly all of your medical costs except for the $283 Medicare Part B deductible.

 • Plan F is the most popular Medicare Supplement plan in Florida, making up more than half of all active plans in the state.
 It has great coverage.
-However, it's not available if you're new to Medicare , and often isn't as good of a deal as Plan G .
+However, it's , and often .

 • Plan N is the best choice for affordable coverage.
 You'll save about $51 per month compared to Plan G, which adds up to about $612 per year.
 The tradeoff is that you'll have extra medical costs, such as a $20 fee for some doctor visits.